vd-wro/VD26/docs/08_ultrasonic_distance_sensing.md

   int correction = constrain((int)(S_Kp * error + S_Kd * derivative), -10, 10);
   ```

   * The correction is limited between –10 and +10 to prevent extreme adjustments.
-This is necesary since ultrasonic sensors operate the best at a certain angle, if the robot has a noticiable angle from the wall, ultrasonic waves could be reflected away, affecting the sensor's effectiveness.
+This is necessary since ultrasonic sensors operate best at a certain angle; if the robot has a noticeable angle from the wall, ultrasonic waves could be reflected away, affecting the sensor's effectiveness.

 5. If the correction is different from the last one calculated: